 These transmitters are good.
 They seem to behave in a mostly normal manner, having a few quirks now and then.
 This particular unit is installed at WFAS-FM in White Plains NY.

 I believe the reason for the installation was for the HD Radio® that was in it.
 The Deathstar HD Radio® exciter is in the next rack over.
-No further comment needed.
+No further comment is needed.

 On this day, the transmitter had given up, throwing a main fan fault.
 The fan (blower) motor had been replaced in the last six months (on a transmitter that is only five years old), so it was not that.
 As it turns out, the stock fuses; 10 amp, slow blow, were just a little bit underrated for the job.
-Harris released a service bulletin a few years ago calling for 15 amp slow blow fuses as replacement.
+Harris released a service bulletin a few years ago calling for 15 amp slow blow fuses as replacements.
 In any case, it was an easy fix and now there is a box of 15 amp slow blow fuses in the transmitter next to the fuse holders.

-Module in the middle is the IPA.
-Each module has two RF amps, each RF amp has two devices (BLF-177).
+The module in the middle is the IPA.
+Each module has two RF amps, and each RF amp has two devices (BLF-177).
 The devices are field replaceable, however, on the HD models, one has to make sure that the amplifiers are still linear.
 On the non-HD models (Z6CD), this is not a problem at all.
 Shorted MOSFETS will be noted by a fault of one entire power supply.
 Removing the bad RF module will allow the transmitter to run at somewhat reduced power.
 Finding the bad module may take a bit of trial and error.

-The back of the transmitter has the directional coupler, low pass filter,access to the back of the analog exciter, controller and remote control connection points.
+The back of the transmitter has the directional coupler, low pass filter, access to the back of the analog exciter, controller, and remote control connection points.